[Small logo of Thornwood girl] Scroll down for history link to start-up in Cambridge, England

 at "New Windsor", also correctly identified as Windsor.

-linked Chotank.com web history page, that was given it's own separate
+linked Chotank.com web history page, that has been given it's own separate

 file name -- gindez.html -- in February 2008)